Facebook launches new chat messenger featuring Instagram

 People are concerned with integration for several reasons.

 Firstly, messaging systems, like WhatsApp, have strong encryptions, and the WhatsApp staff is worried that altering the system will mean users have less privacy.
 If the underlying systems of the platforms are combined, there will have to be fundamental changes made.

 For instance, to sign up for a Facebook account, a person needs to give personal information, such as their name and date of birth.

 Comparatively, WhatsApp collects a limited amount of data from users, and to make a WhatsApp account, you only need a phone number.

 Users who appreciate the privacy of WhatsApp might be put off by providing more personal data.
 The concerns are also shared by the executive director of the Electronic Privacy Information Center, Mark Rotenberg, who claimed this would be a “terrible outcome for internet users”.

-Lawmakers are another group that disapprove of the integration efforts.
+Lawmakers are another group that disapproves of the integration efforts.
 Combining the messaging networks has been seen as a violation of antitrust laws.